Binyomin Beinush Finkel: Biography

 He was born in Mir, Belarus, where his father Rabbi Eliezer Yehuda Finkel was the rosh yeshiva of the Mir yeshiva.
 Rabbi Finkel acquired most of his Torah knowledge during his studies at the yeshiva.
 In 1931, he studied under the Chofetz Chaim, and in 1933-34 under Rav Yitzchok Zev Soloveitchik, the Brisker Rov.

 After his arrival in Palestine, he became close to the Chazon Ish.
 He married the daughter of Rav Shmuel Greineman, the Chazon Ish's brother-in-law.
-After his marriage, he began teaching in Yeshivas Beis Baruch, before becoming a rebbi in Yeshivas Mir, and in 1965, after his father's passing, he began to head the yeshiva.
+After his marriage, he began teaching in Yeshivas Beis Baruch, before becoming a rebbi in Yeshivas Mir, and in 1965, after his father's death, he began to head the yeshiva.